fuze-ac/api-specs/PUBLIC_API_SPEC.md

 This document defines the canonical public API specification architecture of the FUZE ecosystem.
 Its purpose is to establish what parts of the FUZE platform may be exposed to external consumers, how public APIs differ from internal platform and product APIs, what safety and stability requirements apply to external-facing interfaces, and how public API design should preserve architectural clarity around identity, products, Platform Credits, transparency, registry data, and payout-related public information.

 FUZE is a multi-product, transparency-first platform ecosystem rather than a closed single-application stack.
-Over time, external consumers may include public frontend clients, partner integrations, ecosystem services, external developers, selected enterprise consumers, public transparency surfaces, and holder-facing information clients.
+External consumers may include public frontend clients, partner integrations, ecosystem services, external developers, selected enterprise consumers, public transparency surfaces, and holder-facing information clients.
 Public API design therefore cannot be treated as a thin export layer added after the fact.
 It must be aligned with platform ownership, security, privacy, stability, auditability, and trust-sensitive architectural boundaries from the beginning.

-This specification defines the public API layer as a curated external contract surface, not as a raw mirror of internal services.
+This specification defines the public API layer as a **curated external contract surface**, not as a raw mirror of internal services.

 ---